Solvis-for-Devs/solvis-api-usage-example/README.md

-# solvis-api_usage-example
+# Solvis API Usage Example
-An example to how to use Solvis Integration API in python
+An example to how to use Solvis Integration API to generate a .csv file in python